 Initially SAS interface has more bandwidth than SATA.
-But in the third generation, SATA III has a maximum bandwidth of 6 Gb/s, as well as the second generation of SAS.
-Nowadays servers with a third-generation SAS-controller is available, with a bandwidth up to 12 Gbit/s.
+But in the 3-rd generation, SATA III has a maximum bandwidth of 6 Gb/s, as well as the second generation of SAS.
+Nowadays servers with a third-generation SAS-controller is available, with a bandwidth up to 12 Gb/s.

 For connection, SAS-disk server must be equipped with the appropriate controller.
 This provides backward compatibility interfaces to SAS-controller can be connected to the SATA-drives, and makes vice versa impossible.

-SAS provides full-duplex communication: the hard drive at the same time handle two commands (one read and one write command), and SATA-drive – either to read or write.
-But this advantage is only noticeable, when you are using large number of disks, if you compare SAS NL and SATA RE.
+SAS provides full-duplex communication: the hard drive handle two commands at the same time (one read and one write command), and SATA-drive — either to read or write.
+But this advantage is noticeable only in case you are using large number of disks, if you compare SAS NL and SATA RE.

-If bring intermediate results, SATA-drives are good for creating bulk storage, which will not require maximum performance.
+If we’ll take a look from intermediate results point of view, SATA-drives are good for creating bulk storage, which is not require maximum performance.
 And in case you need a fast disk subsystem, your best choice is SAS.

 Usual SATA drives are not designed for use in servers.
 There are several reasons: